onurozer/simplematters.co/src/_posts/The Art of Carving Out Your Market.md

 - Do these segments sound natural?
 - Can you recognise customers or competitors in each segment?

-Consider <%= link_to "your market research", "\_posts/2021-01-26-marketing-research.md" %>.
+Consider [[Marketing Research|your market research]].
 Use the insights from qualitative research to figure out your segmentation criteria, and your quantitative research to size and value each segment.

 Segmentation is part of customer research.
 It is a useful tool to understand the landscape and customers in a market.
 It is an exercise to elevate your view and see the big picture, before you can make the decision on where to zoom in and focus.